insanum/gcalcli/docs/README.md

     list                list available calendars
     edit                edit calendar events
-    agenda              get an agenda for a time period calw                get a week-based agenda in calendar format calm                get a month agenda in calendar format quick               quick-add an event to a calendar
+    agenda              get an agenda for a time period updates             get updates since a datetime for a time period calw                get a week-based agenda in calendar format calm                get a month agenda in calendar format quick               quick-add an event to a calendar